Custom Netlify CMS previews in Gatsby

 }

-// ./src/cms/netlify.js
+// ./src/cms/decap.js

-import CMS from 'netlify-cms-app'
+import CMS from 'decap-cms-app'

 import React from 'react'